docker/docs/datacenter/ucp/2.2/guides/admin/configure/external-auth/index.md

 In the **LDAP Enabled** section, click **Yes** to The LDAP settings appear.
 Now configure your LDAP directory integration.

-## Default Role For All Private Collections
+## Default role for all private collections

 Use this setting to change the default permissions of new users.
-UCP applies the default role automatically to user accounts that are imported from an LDAP server.

 Click the dropdown to select the permission level that UCP assigns by default to the private collections of new users.
 For example, if you change the value